hackwithcameron/JavaScript_Projects/README.md

 # JavaScript Projects
-Some early drills to practice using Javascript in HTML documents.
+Drills to practice using Javascript in HTML documents.

+The HTML pages correspond with the same numbered JavaScript code in the JavaScript folder.